ST-TOMAS-Workshop/stm32u5_workshop/lpmodes/lpmodes_handson.md

 Presentation
 ----!

-# Let test all tips - Low power HandsOn Scenario
+# Let's test all tips - Low power HandsOn Scenario
 - Tips and tricks how to reducing consumption step by step

 - Enter in Stop mode and periodically wake up by RTC unit